 What is Real-Time Ultrasound Physiotherapy?

-Wouldn’t it be wonderful if you could see how your muscles were contracting as you were doing exercises?
+Wouldn’t it be fantastic if you could see how your muscles were contracting as you were doing exercises?
 You can!
-The technique is called Real Time Ultrasound Physiotherapy.
+The technique is called Real-Time Ultrasound Physiotherapy.

 What Conditions Benefit from Real-Time Ultrasound Physiotherapy?